awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 For important changes to be aware of for each version in extended support, see [Review release notes for Kubernetes versions on extended support](kubernetes-versions-extended.md)\.

-The following Kubernetes versions are currently available in Amazon EKS extended support, with the additional requirement that **you cannot create new clusters with these versions**:
-+ `1.22`

-For information on these versions, see [Review release notes for Kubernetes version 1\.22](kubernetes-versions-1-21-1-22.md)

 ## Amazon EKS Kubernetes release calendar<a name="kubernetes-release-calendar"></a>

 The following table shows important release and support dates to consider for each Kubernetes version\.
 Billing for extended support starts at the beginning of the day that the version reaches end of standard support\.